 1. A one to two page essay which will be in response to the prompt found in the application.
-The link to the application itself will be found at www.dsdi.awardspring.com.
+Type using a 12 font, 1″ margins, double-spaced.
+The application itself will be found at https://dsdi.awardspring.com .

 2. A one to two page resume reflecting your academics, work history, honors and awards, and extra-curricular activities.
 Be sure to include any life experiences, heritage activities or memberships, military experience, and anything else that will give insight into you as an individual deserving of a scholarship.

 3. A minimum of two letters of recommendations.
 One must be a scholastic recommendation.
 Letters are submitted via the online application from which you send an electronic e-mail request to those who are writing your recommendation.
 Letters can also be submitted directly to the Scholarship Chairman if the writer is “technically challenged.”